 Ushuaia is the capital of the Argentine province of Tierra del Fuego.
-It is located on the Beagle Channel on the south side of the Big Island of Tierra del Fuego, the Great Tierra del Fuego Island.
+It is located on the Beagle Channel on the southern side of the "Isla Grande de Tierra del Fuego", the Great Tierra del Fuego Island.
 With over 50.000 inhabitants, it is considered the southernmost city in the world.

 The region was an Indian area until the 19th century.
 The British established the first base on the Beagle Channel in 1869, and Ushuaia was founded by the Argentines in 1884.